lizmat/rak/README.md

 ### 2. Filter applicable objects

 Filter down the list of sources from step 1 on any additional filesystem related properties.
-This assumes that the list of objects created, are strings of absolute paths to be checked.
+This assumes that the list of objects created are strings of absolute paths to be checked.

   * :accessed - when was path last accessed